Katie O'Kelly is a playwright, actor and founding member of WitchWork Theatre Company.

-She has toured extensively with the solo show JOYCED! written by Donal O’Kelly, for which she was nominated for The Stage Award for Acting Excellence (Solo Performer Category) at the Edinburgh Fringe Festival.
-JOYCED! toured nationally around Ireland and to Norway, Finland and the UK, receiving a bursary to perform in the Brighton Fringe Festival.
-She performed in A Portrait of the Artist as a Young Man (The New Theatre) directed by Jimmy Fay, which toured to Paris and Wales following two national tours.
-Other recent stage credits include Shivvie in Ledwidge (TNT National Tour), Player King/Osric in Hamlet (AC Productions), Goneril in King Lear and The Nurse in Romeo and Juliet (Smock Alley National Tour) and Ellen Byrne in Lockout (The New Theatre).
+She was nominated for The Stage Award for Acting Excellence (Solo Performer Category) at the Edinburgh Fringe Festival for her performance of JOYCED!.
+JOYCED! toured around Ireland and to Norway, Finland, Zimbabwe and the UK, receiving a bursary to perform in the Brighton Fringe Festival.
+Other stage credits include A Portrait of the Artist as a Young Man (The New Theatre) Ledwidge (TNT National Tour), Hamlet (AC Productions), King Lear and Romeo and Juliet (Smock Alley National Tour) an Lockout (The New Theatre).

 Katie is a graduate of the Drama and Theatre Studies BA from Trinity College Dublin and Goldsmiths College London.
 She is one of the organisers of PalFest Ireland, a lively, cultural arts festival organised by Irish Artists in solidarity with the people of Palestine.
 Katie is currently Programme Coordinator with Theatre Forum.

 In Summer 2021 her adaptation of Edna O’Brien’s Girls in their Married Bliss, the third and final novel in O'Brien's Country Girls trilogy, will embark on a tour of Ireland and Northern Ireland, produced by WitchWork TC.

 Jane has an MA in Creative Writing from UCD, graduated Dec 2014, where she was taught by many esteemed writers such as James Ryan, Frank McGuinness, Éilís Ní Dhuibhne, Paul Perry and Carlo Gebbler, and a BA in English Literature, also from UCD, graduated Sep 2007.
 She is also a freelance copywriter and editor.